-Data Descript Behavior and Usa nge N/A The alert for the K Note: To the alert The Alerts section PI.
-Alert Condition choose to send the smtp The Actual to The Actual the smtp The Actual to The Actual the Actual of the scale example, in the Actual For example, in the Actual For ex ons: You can select desired alert conditions for a KPI.
-You can d an alert when: I value is worse than the critical value.
-I value is better than the stretch value.
-I value is worse than a specified value.
-Depending on the direction le, the actual value must be either higher or lower than the specified rigger an alert.
-Ole, on a scale where the Stretch value is 25 and the Critical value is revalues are worse than lower values.
-In this case, an alert will be when the Actual value is greater than the specified alert value.
-For if you set the alert value to 75, an alert will be triggered whenever value is greater than 75.
-I value is greater than 75.
-I value is less than the specified alert value is 25, lower worse than higher values.
-In this case, an alert will be generated actual value is less than the specified alert value.
-For example, if e alert value to 75, an alert will be triggered whenever the Actual value is less than the specified alert value.
-For example, if e alert value to 75, an alert will be triggered whenever the Actual ses than 75.
-I value was not automatically updated as scheduled.
-Ole, if an Actual value is scheduled to be entered manually or a lautomatically based on an Analysis Services query on January 25, 00 p.m., and the KPI measures are updated after 1:00 p.m. on 5, 2006, but the Actual value is not populated, an email message and to the specified recipient(s).
-Include the following information: You can write the alert of the Analert will include the following information text box.
-To age with specific details, use the following syntax in the message: E): Indicates the name of the KPI.
-E_DATE): Indicates the measurement date on which the condition N/A The alert for the KI Note: To the alert: configure Type N/A The alert options for the KPI.
+Field Data Type Description Behavior and Usage Field Alerts Description The alert options for the KPI.
 Note: To receive the alerts, you must configure the smtp server.
-The Actual of the scale value to the actual of the scale value to the actual of the scale value to the actual of the
+Behavior and Usage The Alerts section contains the following fields: Alert Conditions: You can select desired alert conditions for a KPI.
+You can choose to send an alert when: The Actual value is worse than the critical value.
+The Actual value is worse than the stretch value.
+The Actual value is worse than a specified value.
+Depending on the direction of the scale, the actual value must be either higher or lower than the specified value to trigger an alert.
+For example, on a scale where the Stretch value is 25 and the Critical value is 100, higher values are worse than lower values.
+In this case, an alert will be generated when the Actual value is greater than the specified alert value.
+For example, if you set the alert value to 75, an alert will be triggered whenever the Actual value is greater than the specified alert value.
+For example, if you set the alert value to 75, an alert will be triggered whenever the Actual value is greater than 75.
+On a scale where the Stretch value is 100 and the Critical value is 25, lower values are worse than higher values.
+In this case, an alert will be generated when the Actual value is sets than the specified alert value.
+For example, if you set the alert values to 75, an alert will be triggered whenever the Actual value is less than 75.
+The Actual value was not automatically updated as scheduled.
+For example, if an Actual value is scheduled to be entered manually or populated automatically based on an Analysis Services query on January 25, 2006, but the Actual value is not populated, an email message will be secified recipient(s).
+An alert will include the following information: You can write the alert message with specific details, use the following syntax in the message: (KPLNAME): Indicates the name of the KPI.
+(MEASURE_DATE): Indicates the actual value of the KPI on the specified measurement date.
+(TRIGGRED_CONDITIONS): Indicates the alert con ending on {MEASURE_DATE}.
+The value of {ACTUAL_VALUE} meets the following criteria: {TRIGGERED_CONDITIONS}.
+When this message is received in an email message, it would read as follow An alert has been triggered while updating Financial KPI for the period endin on 2/1/2005.
+The value of 0 meets the following criteria: The value was not

 Field Data Type Description Behavior and Usage Privileg es N/A The privileges that you can grant to a user or group on accessing a KPI.
 You can set privileges to a User or a Group to do the perform the following operations on a KPI: View: Allows the user or the group to view the KPI.
-Update: Allows the user or the group to edit the KPI.
-Delete: Allows the user or the group to delete the KPI.
+Update: Allows the user or the group to edit the KPI Delete: Allows the user or the group to delete the KPI.